Children and Young People

 Bob Mclintock, Active Essex Foundation Chair

-Local and national press have been interested to see how this project develops over the next year, and understanding the success in using sport and physical activity to reach and support this cohort of young women.
+Both local and national media have shown strong interest in tracking the project over the coming year, particularly in understanding how sport and physical activity can be used effectively to reach and support this under‑identified group of young women.

 Sport and Youth Mental Health

-Empowering organisations to use physical activity and sport to engage young people suffering with poor mental health, the Sport and Youth Mental Health project team are utilising training opportunities to increase the knowledge of support and services available, alongside building confidence in using movement to support young people’s mental health.
+Empowering organisations to use physical activity and sport to engage young people experiencing low levels of emotional wellbeing, the Sport and Youth Mental Health and Wellbeing programme team are utilising training opportunities to increase the knowledge, skills, confidence and support available, alongside building confidence in using movement to support young people’s mental health.

 Across two projects, the Sport and Youth Mental Health project and Transition Age Mental Health project, the team have been building place-based partnerships over the year, to improve the mental health outcomes for children and young people.